January 25, 2022 k-2-measurement-and-data, 3-5-measurement-and-data, 6-8-ratios-and-proportional-relationships, other-seasonal

 With the U.S. Presidents Line Plot Activity, students will create line plots using the letters in each presidents' first and last name.
 This is a great activity for Presidents' Day, but can also be used any time of the year!
 If you are doing a unit on the U.S. Presidents, then this line plot activity will help students to learn the names of the Presidents.
 There’s even some great trivia to learn, such as which presidents had the longest names.

-When you download my Presidents' day math worksheets, you'll get:
+When you download my Presidents' Day activity PDF, you'll get:

 - List of U.S. Presidents